 Mini Golf: If you already have mini-golf putters, all you’ll need are a few “holes” to start your round of golf.
 Tape some plastic cups lying on their side to the ground, or create tunnels with pieces of construction paper.
 If you don’t have putters, use long rolls of wrapping paper, hockey sticks, or pool noodles!

 Hockey: Create your own version of indoor hockey using balloons and pool noodles for young kids, or a knee hockey set like this one featured in our Gift Guide: The Best Indoor Gross Motor Toys For Active Kids

 Dress the Part

 If you’re stuck indoors for the long haul, pick several of the activities from our list and announce to your kids that you have some fun indoor activities planned.
 Instruct them to put on their favorite active wear and meet back at a designated spot in a few minutes.
 Just the act of getting into “special clothing” will snap them out of boredom and get them excited about what’s to come!

 A big thank-you to our incredible partner, Tea Collection, for providing us with samples of their new Active collection to test.
 We’ve been avid fans of Tea’s globally inspired clothing for years, and their latest endeavor did not disappoint.
 Our kid-testers stayed cool in their colorful tanks, shorts and leggings thanks to the moisture wicking, made-to-move fabrics.

-We love that you can mix and match pieces from Tea Active with their everyday line, including their latest Spring collection which celebrates the adventurous spirit of Australia (think big waves, cute Koalas and flora and fauna inspired prints!).
-And bonus: they’re made with UPF 40 protection, so they’ll keep your kids comfy and protected both indoors and out.
+We love that you can mix and match pieces from Tea Active with their everyday collection, and bonus: they’re made with UPF 40 protection, so they’ll keep your kids comfy and protected both indoors and out.

-Check out Tea Active and their new Spring arrivals here.
+Check out Tea Active and all their latest arrivals here.